 Transforming the contact centre

-Utility Warehouse chose the Genesys Cloud CX platform for its new omnichannel strategy and the ability to manage with much more ease than they could with their legacy system.
+Utility Warehouse chose the Genesys Cloud platform for its new omnichannel strategy and the ability to manage with much more ease than they could with their legacy system.
 “The teams have been able to build multichannel solutions, IVR enhancements and various integrations on their own,” added Patel.
 “It shows how user-friendly the system is and how it can empower our team to implement improvements themselves.”

 In addition, the team was able to handle the complete migration from Avaya on its own without the help of a service provider.
-“Two team members implemented Genesys Cloud CX alongside their everyday work,” Patel said.
+“Two team members implemented Genesys Cloud alongside their everyday work,” Patel said.
 “The migration took us about eight weeks.”